-The Fund seeks to provide investors with a balance of income and long-term capital appreciation by investing either directly, or through securities of other investment funds, in equity and fixed-income securities of a variety of Canadian, U.S., and international issuers.
-The Fund's asset class weightings will generally be 50% to 70% in equity securities and 30% to 50% in fixed-income securities.
-The Fund seeks to benefit from an allocation to a concentrated underlying global mid-cap equity fund.
+The Fund seeks to provide investors with a balance of income and long-term capital appreciation by investing either directly, or through securities of other investment funds, in global equity and fixed income securities.
+The Fund's asset class weightings will generally be 50%-70% in equity securities and 30%-50% in fixed income securities.
+The Fund seeks to benefit from an allocation to a concentrated underlying global equity fund.